manjotchahal/housing-forecast/CONTRIBUTING.md

 + add a detailed summary of your issue.

 ## license
-__servicehub-batch__ is licensed under the terms of the [MIT License](https://github.com/revaturecloud/servicehub-batch/blob/master/LICENSE).
+__housing-forecast__ is licensed under the terms of the [MIT License](https://github.com/revaturecloud/housing-forecast/blob/master/LICENSE).